Portion control is key: A single serving size of pasta at Olive Garden can range from 300-500 calories.

 (Source: American Heart Association)

-nutrient-dense**: Many Olive Garden menu items, like the "Tour of Italy," are high in calories but low in essential nutrients.
+Calorie-dense vs. nutrient-dense: Many Olive Garden menu items, like the "Tour of Italy," are high in calories but low in essential nutrients.

 Choosing nutrient-dense options like vegetables, lean proteins, and whole grains can support overall health.